Proteomics Market 2026 – Market Size & Segments Analysis, Industry Trends, Manufacturers Analysis, Opportunities and Forecast 2036

 By Reagents Segment Review:

-primary instruments utilized in companion diagnostics (CDx).
-The demand for
+utilized in companion diagnostics (CDx).
+The demand for highly specific

-highly specific reagents to monitor therapeutic efficacy and safety is growing
+reagents to monitor therapeutic efficacy and safety is growing as

 conjugates (ADCs).